Mouadabdelghafouraitali/TMVDB-Flutter/README.md

-# themoviedb
+# 🎬 TMVDB - FLUTTER

-A Movies & TVShows flutter app built using the TMVDB API
+A Movies & TV Shows flutter app built using the TMVDB API

 ## Getting Started